Love & Logistics: Modernizing Your Older Home

 The Permit Purgatorio

 Reading the tome of residential building codes in Portland is about as fun as reading the fine print on an insurance document.
 Navigating the permitting and inspection process takes time, patience, and a glossary of construction terms.
-But all of these rules and regs are there for good reasons; to keep structures standing, make wiring safe, etcetera.
-Older homes sometimes have existing unpermitted alterations or additions.
-These may need to be torn out and redone, unless there is good reason to grandfather them in.
-Working with pros like Arciform who know the codes, and personally know many inspectors, can save a lot of time, money, and frustration.
+But all of these rules and regulations are there for good reasons; to keep structures standing, make wiring safe, etcetera.

 To DIY or Not to DIY

-There are many things homeowners on a limited budget can do themselves, including aesthetic improvements, updating appliances and fixtures, and envisioning a long-term plan for transforming your current home into your future masterpiece.
+There are many projects homeowners on a limited budget can do themselves, including aesthetic improvements, updating appliances and fixtures, and envisioning a long-term plan for transforming your current home into your future masterpiece.
 You can also work with a remodeler to establish phased projects that can be done over time.

 Honoring the Past While Creating Your Future